bobosola/OSTerrain50-SimpleBinary/README.md

 Addresses and elevation values are stored in little-endian byte order.

 The elevation data is in metres.
-It is supplied either as a whole number or a decimal value to one decimal place up to a maximum value of 1345m at [Ben Nevis](https://getoutside.ordnancesurvey.co.uk/local/ben-nevis-highland).
+It is supplied in the raw OS data files either as a whole number or a decimal value to one decimal place up to a maximum value of 1345m at [Ben Nevis](https://getoutside.ordnancesurvey.co.uk/local/ben-nevis-highland).
 Coastal waterline values vary (see the [OS User Guide](https://www.ordnancesurvey.co.uk/documents/product-support/user-guide/os-terrain-50-user-guide.pdf) for more information on this) so small negative coastline values of e.g. -1.5m may be found.

-All supplied elevation values have been multiplied by 10 to allow for storage as 16 bit integers rather than 32 bit floats.
+So for storage efficiency, all OS elevation values have been multiplied by 10 to allow for storage as 16 bit integers rather than 32 bit floats.
 This approach requires half the storage space of floats while maintaining full data accuracy.
 All retrieved values must therefore be divided by 10 before use.
 (16 bit half floats were also tested for storage purposes, but they [run out of decimal place accuracy](https://en.wikipedia.org/wiki/Half-precision_floating-point_format#Precision_limitations_on_decimal_values_in_[1,_2048]) beyond elevation values of 64m.)

 ### File sig

-The sig is the characters ``OSTerrain50`` as 11 bytes.
+The 11 byte sig is the characters ``OSTerrain50``.
 This is for simple confirmation of the correct file type.

 ### Header section

 The header section contains 91 contiguous blocks of 402 bytes, each one representing the full set of 100km² grids from SV to JM, going west to east and south to north as per the OS grid pattern.
 Each block contains:

-* 2 bytes for a pair of grid identifier characters ('SV', 'SW' etc.)
+* 2 bytes for a pair of grid identifier characters (e.g. 'SV', 'SW' etc.)
 * 100 four-byte data address placeholders

-The inclusion of the grid identifier is primarily for use with the included 010 Editor template to help navigate the ouput file.
+The inclusion of the grid identifier is primarily for use with the included 010 Editor template to help navigate the ouput file while debugging.

 The 100 address placeholders within a header grid block are ordered W to E and S to N. They may contain anything from 0 to 100 data addresses depending on how many 10km² OS data files are available for that grid.
-If no data file exists (i.e it's a 100% sea area), then the data address is left blank.
+If no data file exists (i.e. it's a 100% sea area), then the data address is left blank.
 Each populated address is stored as a 32 bit unsigned int and points to a data block containg elevation values.

 ### Data section